Fellowship details

 Admission and application requirements

-Application deadline: September 15 of the year preceding the anticipated fellowship year.
+Application deadline: October 1, 2025 of the year preceding the anticipated fellowship year.
 July 1 being the expected start date of the following year.

-- Successfully completed an Ophthalmology residency program
+- Successfully complete an Ophthalmology residency program

-- Good clinical skills
+- Demonstrate good clinical skills

 Explore the University of Manitoba